Quick overview

 Summary

-In 2025, data boxes are an integral part of communication between authorities and entrepreneurs and legal entities, for which they are established on a mandatory basis.
-Documents delivered to the mailbox are deemed to have been officially delivered – either at the moment of opening or no later than on the tenth day after delivery (the so-called fiction of delivery); if the tenth day falls on a weekend or holiday, the deadline is postponed.
+Data boxes are an integral part of communication between the authorities and businesses and legal entities, for whom they are compulsorily set up.
+Documents delivered to the mailbox are deemed to have been officially delivered – either at the moment of opening or at the latest on the tenth day after delivery (the so-called delivery fiction), and if the tenth day falls on a weekend or holiday, the deadline is postponed.
 The mailbox can be accessed via the My mailbox portal, where you can not only read messages, but also send them to the authorities, archive them or manage access permissions.
 In addition, the tax office requires electronic communication exclusively via the data box for all persons for whom it has been established by law.
 It is possible to search for recipients in the system by name, ID number or mailbox ID.
 Although individuals without a business are not obliged to have a mailbox, more and more of them use it voluntarily to save time and money when dealing with the authorities.